MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/customize-entity-forms.md

 ## Open main form as dialog using client API

-To open a main form as a dialog programmatically, you need to invoke the call using the [Xrm.Navigation.navigateTo](https://docs.microsoft.com/powerapps/developer/model-driven-apps/clientapi/reference/xrm-navigation/navigateto) method.
-The [Xrm.Navigation.navigateTo](https://docs.microsoft.com/powerapps/developer/model-driven-apps/clientapi/reference/xrm-navigation/navigateto) API method allows you to open the dialog with several options including the size and position.
+To open the main form as a dialog using client API, you need to invoke the call using the [Xrm.Navigation.navigateTo](https://docs.microsoft.com/powerapps/developer/model-driven-apps/clientapi/reference/xrm-navigation/navigateto) method.
+The [Xrm.Navigation.navigateTo](https://docs.microsoft.com/powerapps/developer/model-driven-apps/clientapi/reference/xrm-navigation/navigateto) API method allows you to open the dialog with several options, including the size and position.

 > [!NOTE]
 > [Xrm.Navigation.openForm](https://docs.microsoft.com/powerapps/developer/model-driven-apps/clientapi/reference/xrm-navigation/openform) method is not supported to open main form as a dialog.